Aliases for ACVR1C Gene

 ACVR1C is a type I receptor for the TGFB (see MIM 190180) family of signaling molecules.
 Upon ligand binding, type I receptors phosphorylate cytoplasmic SMAD transcription factors, which then translocate to the nucleus and interact directly with DNA or in complex with other transcription factors (Bondestam et al., 2001 [PubMed 12063393]).[supplied by OMIM, Mar 2008]

 GeneCards Summary for ACVR1C Gene

 ACVR1C (Activin A Receptor Type 1C) is a Protein Coding gene.
 Diseases associated with ACVR1C include Myositis Ossificans.
-Among its related pathways are Signaling by NODAL and Developmental Biology.
+Among its related pathways are TGF-beta Signaling Pathway (sino) and Signaling by GPCR.
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
-An important paralog of this gene is TGFBR2.
+An important paralog of this gene is TGFBR1.

 UniProtKB/Swiss-Prot for ACVR1C Gene

 Serine/threonine protein kinase which forms a receptor complex on ligand binding.
 The receptor complex consisting of 2 type II and 2 type I transmembrane serine/threonine kinases.
 Type II receptors phosphorylate and activate type I receptors which autophosphorylate, then bind and activate SMAD transcriptional regulators, SMAD2 and SMAD3.
 Receptor for activin AB, activin B and NODAL.
 Plays a role in cell differentiation, growth arrest and apoptosis.

 Activin receptors transduce signals carried by the TGF-beta family of ligands.
 Such ligands include activin and bone morphogenetic proteins (BMPs).
 Members of this family are involved in a range of processes, including embryogenesis and tissue homeostasis.